 Once the growing season is in full swing, we add many items as they are propagated.
 This list is never static.
-Please check our current availability listing here as many items below will sell out quickly.
-Summer's heat will stop shipping sometime in July and it will resume in September for some plants.
+To order, please see (the online ordering catalog) Many items below will sell out quickly.
+Summer's heat will stop shipping sometime in July or August and it will resume in September for some plants.

 Prices: Plants are as marked on the availability page.

 Agastache Hummingbird Mints Fragrant, often showy plants good for tea, cut flowers and attracting Hummingbirds--but not deer or elk, who totally ignore these useful beauties!
 Sun, very good drainage; leave stems standing in the winter.
 A. cusickii, foeniculum and occidentalis have fluffy bottle-brush like flower heads, the rest tubular flowers.
 Amongst our very favorite plants for scent, flavor and color, Agastaches are good in tea & salads, and dry well.

 - cana Hummingbird Mint Beautiful large (2") bright rose-pink trumpet flowers in abundance on slender base-branching plants.
 Sweet minty scent & taste, including the flowers which would make a nice "Martha" addition to summer fruit salads.
 This is a gorgeous plant.
 To 2-3'.

 - mexicana 'Sangria' German seed strain of a Mexican herb (Red Lemon Balm) which is very fragrant & tasty, with showy rosy flowers in tall spikes.
 Glossy lanceolate leaves on a slender, vase shaped plant to 2-3'.
 This is an excellent tea plant, pretty, and a hummingbird favorite.

 Alcea HollyhockAntwerp Mildew-resistant singles, and super hardy.
 To 6' or more.